ZhouLinli/ZhouLinli.github.io/_pages/about.md

   - /about.html
 ---

-Linli earned her PhD in Education from University of California, Los Angeles (UCLA).
-She is experienced in data analytics, data visualization, and mixed-methods research.
-Linli’s recent work involves database analysis, campus-wide survey assessment and benchmarking, and program evaluation and reporting.
+Linli attained her PhD in Education from the University of California, Los Angeles (UCLA).
+Her proficiency spans data analytics, visualization, organizational planning and survey research.
+Linli's recent portfolio encompasses a wide range of accomplishments, including:

-In addition to her role as a data analyst, Linli teaches introductory statistics.
-In her spare time, Linli enjoys listening to music, drawing, cooking, reading, writing, hiking, traveling, and talking to and learning from different people.
+- Development of survey assessments tailored to various stakeholders and fostering collaboration across different campus offices.
+- University academic planning, which encompasses faculty workload and performance analysis, strategic elimination of programs, and strategies for enrollment management.
+- Provision of federal reporting and presentation of comprehensive overviews to the Board of Trustees.
+These overviews cover various institutional performance metrics, including student admission, enrollment, retention, graduation, and financial aid.
+- Utilization of statistical modeling techniques to analyze NCES national datasets.
+- Creation of benchmarking dashboards utilizing IPEDS datasets.

+In addition to excelling as a skilled business intelligence analyst, Linli also embraces the role of an educator, imparting knowledge in research methodology and data technology to others.
+During her leisure moments, Linli finds delight in conducting qualitative interviews, engaging in enlightening conversations with diverse individuals.

 ### Please visit a repository of Linli's [Data Analytics Research Projects](https://github.com/ZhouLinli/RCodes4DataAnalystics) for more information.